Wellbeing Activities for Young People

 ELGT teamed up with ASCUS Art & Science which is a non-profit organisation with values in topics of health, climate and the environment.
 They developed the Unearthing Microlife programme which promotes learning through different disciplines (art, science and outdoor exploration) and in unique ways that might not be possible in the normal classroom setting.
 To find out more see here

 Unearthing Micro Life is designed for teens who may be socially isolated or find traditional learning environments challenging.
 The aim is to enable participants to engage creatively with their local greenspaces through outdoor interaction and sample collection, supported by hands-on experimentation in ASCUS Lab by looking at these samples under a microscope, learning about microbiology, DNA and scientific techniques.
-The programme involves the delivery of 8 half day sessions with groups of 8-10 young people from the Youth Vision Staying on Track programme.
+The programme involves the delivery of half day sessions with groups of 8-10 young people.

 Holyrood Park